 250+ SATs Questions Free To Download [With Answers]

 Here are hundreds of free SATs questions for you to use in the run up to the KS2 Maths SATs in May.
-Because we never just want to give you a load of links, we start with some useful background on the type and format of SATs questions to expect as well as some tips for using them and strategies for answering them.
+Because we never want to just give you a list of links, we start with some useful background on the type and format of SATs questions to expect, some tips for using them and strategies for answering them.

 If you just want the free download, you’ll find it here: Free resource pack of 100 arithmetic and 100 reasoning questions

-In this article, we take a look at why SATS questions are a useful tool for teachers in the run up to the KS2 SATS tests.
-We also take a deeper look at the three papers: the types of questions which have come up previously, and how we can best help children prepare for these.
-We analyse the different topic domains; what proportion of the papers we can expect to include questions from each of the content domains and, finally, we provide questions for you to use, covering each of the topic areas.
-We also provide links to a range of free resources for you to use to support children in their SATS preparation.
+This article looks at why SATS questions are a useful tool for teachers in the run up to the KS2 SATS tests, the types of questions in all three papers and how to best prepare children for these.
+You’ll also find links to a range of free resources for you to use to support children in their SATS preparation.

 SATS 2025: STAY UP TO DATE